espocrm/documentation/docs/extensions/sales-pack/prices.md

 A *Supplier* record can have prices for specific products.
 These prices are used when adding products to a Purchase Order associated with that Supplier.

-A Supplier record can contain different prices for a single product: actual for a specific date period or quantity.
+A Supplier record can contain different prices for a single product: applied for a specific date period or a specific item quantity.

 If there's no supplier price found for a product, the *Cost Price* of the product will be used instead.